The Black Baby Hair Care Guide

 Black Babies are not exempt from the struggles that curly hair can bring.
 Curly hair is prone to dryness.
 This is because the structure of curly baby hair does not allow scalp oils to travel down the hair strands effectively.

 Also, curly baby hair is generally weaker than non-curly hair types.
 This is because there are weak spots in each hair strand (these weak spots are located wherever the strand bends to form each curl).

 Basic Black Baby Hair Care Routine

-When shampooing your child's hair, it's best to use a gentle shampoo to preserve hair moisture, since curly hair is prone to dryness.
+When shampooing your child's hair, it's best to use a gentle shampoo to preserve hair moisture since curly baby hair is prone to dryness.
 Try shampooing once per week, and if you find that your baby's hair is dry, wash less often.
-Conversely, if you find that your babies hair is too oily, wash more often.
+Conversely, if you find that your baby's hair is too oily, wash more often.

 Some appropriate hairstyles for babies ages 0 to 1 include:

-To assist in styling, tame frizz and increase curl definition with Shea Moisture Curl Enhancing Smoothie.
+To assist in styling, tame frizz, and increase curl definition with Super Curls™ Styler 12 oz.

 Don't Worry If These Things Happen

 Your Baby's Hair Could Change Drastically - As your child grows older, their hair may become coarser and thicker.
 This may prompt you to update your child's hair regimen as necessary.